-Urge Your State Legislators to Support RetirementPlus Enrollment
+Urge Your State Senator to Support RetirementPlus Enrollment

 In 2001, Massachusetts introduced RetirementPlus, a program that allows teachers to retire a little earlier if they increase the amount they contribute to their pension to 11 percent of their salary.
 Teachers hired before July 1, 2001, needed to elect to join RetirementPlus when it was enacted through an often-confusing process that led many to believe they were automatically enrolled, only later learning that they were not.

-Two new bills (HD.3452 & S.1884) were recently filed that would create a fair and clear pathway for teachers hired before July 1, 2001, to have a new opportunity to join RetirementPlus.
+Two bills (H.4361 & S.1884) have been filed that would create a fair and clear pathway for teachers hired before July 1, 2001, to have a new opportunity to join RetirementPlus.
 A recent ruling by the Division of Administrative Law Appeals (DALA) has made it clear that legislation is needed to fix this problem.
+The House of Representative as has passed this language twice so we are asking you to contact your State Senator to ask that they support the immediate passe of bill filed in the senate (S.1884).

-CALL AND EMAIL YOUR STATE LEGISLATORS NOW!
-Ask them to support and co-sponsor HD.3452 & S.1884, which will give teachers a second chance to enroll in RetirementPlus.
-You can find your legislators' phone numbers by clicking here.
+CALL AND EMAIL YOUR STATE SENATOR NOW!
+Ask them to pass S.1884/H.4361 now.
+This bill will give teachers a new opportunity to enroll in RetirementPlus.
+You can find your Senator's phone numbers by clicking here.

 More information about the bill is available here.